basho/basho_docs/source/languages/en/riak/dev/search/document-store.md

 Unpublished posts | `published_flag:false`
 Titles that begin with `Loving*` | `title_register:Loving*` Post bodies containing the words `furry` and `jumping` | `content_register:[furry AND jumping]`

-## Creating an Interface

-In the section above, we ran some ad hoc queries